 In HEVC SCC, CPR mode is regarded as inter mode, and the original intra frame is changed to P frame.
-In JEM, the coding of luma and chroma in intra frame is independent.
-So the partition of luma and chroma might be different.
-The final coding efficiency benefits from this new coding structure.
-To maintain the coding structure, the implementation of CPR for luma and chroma is also different in the proposed method.

-First, for luma, the CPR mode is also regarded as inter mode.
+In this test, first, for luma, the CPR mode is also regarded as inter mode.
 So in luma frame there are intra blocks and inter blocks.
 Then the luma frame can be regarded as inter frame and the coding method is basically inherited from the inter frame.
 Each block should be signaled to indicate its prediction type.
 Also for blocks predicted by CPR, the residual is transformed using only one transform set, which consists of DST-VII and DCT-VIII.
 This is just the same way that the inter prediction residual is transformed in JEM.

 (a) (b)